Google vs Genius: The Value of Featured Snippets

 Earlier this week, it was reported that Google was caught “red handed” stealing from… Genius.
 That’s right.
 The biggest search engine in the world is accused of stealing intellectual property from a site that you use to look up the lyrics to Sicko Mode.

-I’ve spent a long career in SEO.
+I’ve been an SEO consultant for a long time.
 Which is to say, I’ve spent a good deal of my life trying to show Google that I’m always doing the right things and following all the guidelines.

 So, the accusation that they were straight-up lifting song lyrics from another site came as a bit… jarring.
 Google has always stressed how important original content is.
 As link builders, we’re always trying to be original, creative, and never, ever steal content from anyone else!